Sign In

 Chania International Airport FAQ

-Google blurs parts of Chania International Airport on its maps because the Greek and American military use the area.
+Google Maps blurs Chania International Airport for military security reasons, as the area hosts both the Hellenic Air Force and the US military bases.
 The Hellenic Air Force operates across the street from the airport, while the American military base sits directly beside it.
 For security reasons, authorities strictly forbid photography and filming in and around the airport.

 We recommend arriving at least 1.5 hours before your flight for domestic and Schengen-area destinations.
 For non-Schengen flights, it’s best to be at the airport at least 2 hours in advance to allow enough time for passport control and security procedures, especially during the busy summer season.

-Yes, the airport offers free Wi-Fi with no time limits and fast connection speeds so that you can browse, stream, or check your emails without any restrictions.
+Yes, the airport offers free Wi-Fi with no time limits and fast connection speeds, allowing you to browse, stream, or check your emails without any restrictions.

 Yes, there is.
-Just after the security check, you’ll find a water station where you can refill your bottle.
-Please note that the tap water in the restrooms is unsafe for drinking.
+Right after security, you’ll find a free water fountain and refill station where you can refill your water bottle.
+Please note that the tap water in the restrooms is not safe to drink.

 Yes, you can.
 The airport provides charging stations, and you’ll also find a few power outlets in the waiting areas where you can plug in your device.

 You’ll find an ATM inside the airport operated by Euronet, where you can withdraw cash.
-Just remember that Euronet ATMS may charge higher fees than local bank ATMS.
+Please note that Euronet ATMs may charge higher fees than local bank ATMs.

 Yes, during the summer season (April to October), the airport operates 24 hours a day.
 There are no scheduled flights around midnight in the off-season, so activity is limited.
 Please note that restaurants, cafés, and shops inside the terminal may be closed during late-night hours, even in summer.
 However, vending machines with snacks and drinks are available 24/7.